 The Grand Village of the Natchez Indians

-The Grand Village is a museum and 128-acre park featuring three prehistoric Native American mounds, a reconstructed Natchez Indian house, and a nature trail.
+The Grand Village is a museum and 128-acre park featuring three prehistoric Native American mounds and a nature trail.

 COVID safety precautions at the Grand Village of the Natchez Indians will include requiring all visitors to wear masks and observe social distancing guidelines.
 Masks will be available on-site.
 All public spaces have been sanitized, and thorough cleaning will continue every day.
 Staff will be on-site to ensure that social distancing guidelines are maintained.